DrMicrobit/ollama-cli/README.md

 ...
 ```
+> [!IMPORTANT]
-Note: as the decription texts are not provided by anywhere by Ollama Python, they were scraped from official Ollama and Ollama Python documentation.
+> The Ollama option names and types will always be as up-to-date as the Ollama Python module used.
+But as the description texts are not provided by anywhere by Ollama Python, they were scraped from official Ollama and Ollama Python documentation.
 Alas, not all the parameters are explained there.

 ## Early termination examples
 Sometimes models produce way more output than you wanted.
 Or get stuck in endless loops.

 You can terminate the output of Ollama prematurely by either number of lines, number of paragraphs or number of exact line repeats.

+> [!NOTE]
-While the normal output of Ollama appears on stdout, reasons for terminations will be shown by `ollama-cli` on stderr.
+> While the normal output of Ollama appears on stdout, reasons for terminations will be shown by `ollama-cli` on stderr.
 That allows you to redirect the normal output to a file or pipe it to other commands without having to think about removing the termination info.

 ## Maximum number of lines
 Contrived example, terminating the output after just two lines: